VineGlobal/Super-Lightweight-eCommerce-Platform/README.md

-# AngularJS E-commerce (Digital Commerce) Platform
+# LandedCost.io Digital Commerce Platform
-Super Lightweight Digital Commerce Platform -- Built with AngularJS (Storefront) and Google Sheets (Back-end)
+Super Lightweight Digital Commerce Platform -- Built with AngularJS (Storefront) and Google Sheets (Back-end) and integrated with a landed cost calculator to support cross-border e-commerce transactions

 This e-commerce atform is unique in several ways.